Blog

 YouTube Shorts aspect ratio

-The recommended aspect ratio for YouTube shorts is 9:16 because the shorts will most likely be watched on smartphones in a vertical orientation.
+The recommended aspect ratio for YouTube Shorts is 9:16 because the shorts will most likely be watched on smartphones in a vertical orientation.

 Facebook